syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ## Connector Line

-Connector line is used to connect label and data point using a line.
-[ShowConnectorLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ShowConnectorLine) property of [CircularDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html) is used to enable the connector line in the circular chart.
+The connector line is used to connect label and data point using a line.
+The [ShowConnectorLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ShowConnectorLine) property of [CircularDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html) is used to enable the connector line in the circular chart.

-The connector line can be customized using the below properties.
+The connector line can be customized using the following properties:

 * [ConnectorHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorHeight) - used to set height for connector line.
 * [ConnectorLineStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorLineStyle) - used to customize the style of line.
-* [ConnectorType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_CircularDataLabelSettings_ConnectorType) - used to connector line type.
+* [ConnectorType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_CircularDataLabelSettings_ConnectorType) - used to define the type of connector line.

 {% tabs %}